swiftlang/swift/docs/WindowsCrossCompile.md

 ## 1. Setup Visual Studio Environment Variables
 Building for Windows requires that the Visual Studio environment variables are setup similar to the values on Windows.
-The following assumes that `WINKIT_ROOT` points to the path where the Windows 10 SDK is available and that `VC_ROOT` points to the path where the Visual Studio VC headers and libraries are available.
 Currently, the runtime has been tested to build against the Windows 10 SDK at revision 10.10.586.

 ```bash
 # Visual Studio 2015 does not have VCToolsInstallDir, use VCINSTALLDIR's value